Back to articles

 Get notified about future updates to this series and other articles

 The difference between a chatbot and an agent is simple: agents can act.
 Think of this as our Frankenstein moment: it's alive, and it can use tools.
+For instance, let's say we wanted to find a great restaurant for dinner in Singapore, we might perform the following steps

 PY